|

 1 teaspoon rice wine or apple cider vinegar

-1 teaspoon Mitoku Kanazawa Shoyu or Mitoku Yaemon Tamari
+1 teaspoon Mitoku Organic Shoyu or Mitoku Yaemon Tamari

 2 teaspoons Mitoku Black Sesame Seeds (lightly toasted)